 Shinya Tago is a Japanese attorney-at-law, admitted to the New York State Bar Association, managing partner and a member of the International Practice Committee of Iwata Godo.
 His practice encompasses a broad range of litigation including general commercial litigation, securities litigation, shareholder derivative suits, tort claims (including product liability disputes), domestic and international arbitration, conciliation and mediation.
 Shinya Tago has extensive experience dealing with complicated cross-border disputes involving Japanese and non-Japanese parties and particular expertise in representing foreign clients in the Japanese courts.

-Takuya Uenishi
+Shinya Tago is also a professor at the Hitotsubashi University Law School.

-Tel: +81 3 3214 6205 / Email: tuenishi@iwatagodo.com
+Takuya Uenishi Tel: +81 3 3214 6205 / Email: tuenishi@iwatagodo.com